Oscar Randolph Fladmark: World War II

-During World War II, Fladmark was selected as an aviation cadet and to undergo training with the United States Army Air Corp.
+During World War II, Fladmark was selected as an aviation cadet and to undergo training with the United States Army Air Corps.
 He trained at various military bases in California, Arizona, Texas, Florida and Virginia.
 He was inducted in June 1942 and was commissioned a second lieutenant and received his wings in the United States Army Air Corps in April 1943.
-He was transferred to the European Theater of Operations (ETO) in England on August 20, 1943 for active duty with the 8th Air Force.
+He was transferred to the European Theater of Operations (ETO) in England on August 20, 1943, for active duty with the 8th Air Force.
 Fladmark flew combat missions with the 359th Fighter Group, commanded by Colonel Avelin P. Tacon Jr. and based at the RAF station in East Wretham, England.
 Initially, the group flew the P-47 Thunderbolt fighter, which was later replaced by the P-51 Mustang fighter.
 Fladmark flew combat mission strikes over Munich, Saarbrücken, Regensburg, Schweinfurt, Ebelsbach, Neuaubing, Hanover, Normandy, Méry-la-Bataille, Oise River, Sens.
 St. Ouen and Genevilliers near Paris.
 On November 2, 1944, the Associated Press wired a report on the Battle of Merseburg near Leipzig, Germany.
 Fladmark was flying with an armada of 1100 bombers and 900 fighters when they encountered over 400 Luftwaffe fighters on the way to a combat mission near Berlin, Germany.
 During the Battle of Merseburg, over half of the Luftwaffe fighters were destroyed by the 8th Air Force, setting a new record.

-Fladmark completed a total of 64 combat missions over Nazi Germany and received the Air Medal with ten Oak Leaf Clusters.
+Fladmark completed a total of 64 combat missions over Nazi Germany and received the Air Medal with ten oak leaf clusters.
 After his tour of duty, he was transferred to the United States on January 24, 1945.
 He was stationed in Santa Ana, California until war's end.
 Fladmark was discharged from the U.S. Army Air Corps in 1945 and returned to Sioux Falls, South Dakota.
 Fladmark continued his education at Augustana College and also flew with Professor Robert Branson's aerobatic team of Flandreau, South Dakota.